How to Unleash the New Food Waste Economy

 Food Waste Is…Food

 Another company bent on challenging perceptions around food waste is Toast Ale, whose unofficial mantra is “to save the world, you have to throw a better party than those trying to destroy it.”
 This UK-based company partners with bakeries that consistently overproduce bread, the “one food item that many food recovery organizations are inundated with,” turning it into premium craft pale ale instead.
-Meanwhile, Rise Marketplace upcycles spent barley from microbreweries into nutrient-dense flour for bakers.
+Meanwhile, Rise Products upcycles spent barley from microbreweries into nutrient-dense flour for bakers.
 “People don’t like us because we expand the definition of food waste…they don’t see spent grains as food,” says Ashwin Gopi, founder of Rise.
 “They see it as garbage from the moment it’s created.”
 Similarly, the team behind Regrained is creating granola bars with spent grain.
 From beer lovers to small batch granola manufacturers, Regrained’s vision is to “enable people to do more with less through creativity and innovation”, and of course “eat beer”.
 Needless to say, we need more like-minded entrepreneurs who are passionate about sustainable consumption and are willing to push the boundaries of what is possible.

 Restaurants Could Be the Game Changer